alex-sherman/deco/README.md

 What it does
 -------------

- - The `@concurrent` decorator use multiprocessing.pool to parallelize calls to the target function
+ - The `@concurrent` decorator uses multiprocessing.pool to parallelize calls to the target function
  - Indexed based mutation of function arguments is handled automatically, which pool cannot do
  - The `@synchronized` decorator automatically inserts synchronization events
  - It also automatically refactors assignments of the results of `@concurrent` function calls to happen during synchronization events